mtnico3000/picnic-app/README.md

    docker-compose up -d
    ```
 4. Access the application at `http://localhost:3001`
+5. Log in with the default credentials:
+   - Username: admin
+   - Password: passw0rd

 For more detailed Docker deployment instructions, see the [Docker Deployment Guide](DOCKER.md).